WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   6. phrase: born on the wrong side of the blanket - illegitimate.

+- blip

+  1. noun: an unexpected, minor, and typically temporary deviation from a general trend.

+     _"an upward blip in house prices"_

+  2. noun: a short high-pitched sound made by an electronic device.

+     _"computer games can drive you crazy with their blips and bleeps"_

+     - a flashing point of light on a radar screen representing an object, typically accompanied by a high-pitched sound.

+       _"air traffic controllers watching the blips on their radars"_

+  3. verb: (of an electronic device) make a short high-pitched sound or succession of sounds.

+     _"big boxes of esoteric electronics hummed and blipped"_

+  4. verb: open (the throttle of a motor vehicle) momentarily.

+     _"he straddled the bike and blipped the throttle"_

 - blow (past tense: blew; past participle: blown)

   1. verb: (of wind) move creating an air current.